 Gale Primary Sources enables you to cross-search all Gale newspapers in the Library collection, such as The Times, the Economist and the Telegraph.

-Database containing formerly classified records, providing a behind-the-scenes view of the highest level of American policy-making on the most sensitive issues of national security and foreign policy during the twentieth and twenty-first centuries.
+Database containing formerly classified records dating from the early twentieth century up to 2018, providing a behind-the-scenes view of the highest level of American policy-making on the most sensitive issues of national security and foreign policy.
 Access guaranteed until March 30, 2022

-Documents selected for this database come from collection editors who actively monitor the release of formerly classified documents from presidential libraries as well as numerous major releases of declassified documents from the Atomic Energy Commission, Central Intelligence Agency (CIA), Department of Defense, Department of Justice, Department of State, Federal Bureau of Investigation (FBI), National Security Council, White House, and other executive agencies.
-The majority of the documents are presidential records.
+Documents selected for this database come mostly from presidential libraries, but also from executive agencies such as the Atomic Energy Commission, Central Intelligence Agency (CIA), Department of Defense, Department of Justice, Department of State, Federal Bureau of Investigation (FBI), National Security Council, and the White House.
+Presidential records make up the majority of the documents.

 Included materials are: